Jury convicts Chicago police officer of murder in 2014 shooting of black teen

 Defense lawyers also portrayed McDonald as a dangerous armed criminal under the influence of a drug.

-Reporting by Suzannah Gonzales in Chicago; Writing by Joseph Ax in New York; Editing by Matthew Lewis
+Reporting by Suzannah Gonzales in Chicago; Additional reporting by Robert Chiarito in Chicago; Writing by Joseph Ax and Daniel Trotta; Editing by Matthew Lewis